Get Involved. Stay Involved.

 The Section promotes full and equal participation in our membership, the association, our profession, and the justice system by all persons.
 As such, we are committed to ensuring that no less than half of the Fellows chosen each year are diverse.

 Questions about the Fellows Program?
-Contact Hillary Clark at Hillary.email@example.com for more information.
+Contact Monica Larys at firstname.lastname@example.org for more information.